 - It costs approximately $150 to capture, house, feed, and eventually kill each stray animal – a cost which you, the taxpayer, eventually pay.

 Other Impacts & Effects Of Abandoned Or Given Up Pets On Society

-- The physical and mental suffering of the pet.
+The physical and mental suffering of the pet.
 In extreme cases when owners are told they will have to wait or pay to drop a pet off at an animal shelter – animals can be tortured or killed in brutal ways.
-Read more at https://www.peta.org/issues/animal-companion-issues/animal-shelters/
+Read more about potential issues with some animal shelters at peta.org

 Reasons Why People Give Up Their Pets

 Solutions To Pet Abandonment, Overpopulation, & Overcrowding Of Animal Shelters

 We’ve already written a guide outlining how we might decrease the rates of pet abandonment, overpopulation, and overcrowding of animal shelters.